 - In a small bowl, combine ground flaxseed with 6 tablespoons of water and let it sit for a few minutes until it thickens, creating a flax "egg" mixture.

-- In a large mixing bowl, combine the ground meat, chopped onion, minced garlic, prepared flax “egg,” tomato paste, olive oil, Italian seasoning, smoked paprika, salt, and pepper.
-Use your hands or a spoon to mix everything together until well combined.
+- In a large mixing bowl, combine the ground meat, chopped onion, minced garlic, prepared flax "egg," tomato paste, olive oil, Italian seasoning, smoked paprika, salt, and pepper.
+Use your hands or a spoon to mix everything until well combined.
 Make sure not to overmix, as it can make the meat tough.

 - Shape the mixture into meatballs, about 1 to 1.5 inches in diameter, and place them onto the prepared baking sheet, leaving a little space between each meatball.

 - Bake the meatballs in the preheated oven for about 20-25 minutes, or until they are cooked through and slightly browned on the outside.
-Cooking time may vary depending on the size of the meatballs and your oven, so keep an eye on them to prevent overcooking.

 - Once cooked, remove the meatballs from the oven and let them cool slightly before serving.
 Garnish with chopped parsley if desired.